ambatshri/100-days-of-code/log.md

 **Today's Progress**: Finished React & Redux challenges on freecodecamp.
 **THoughts** To put the pieces together in react with redux, the freecodecamp lesson/challenges gave a clear goal on what needs to be achieved.
 Finished the React & Redux challenges.
 Might do the the fcc's Front End Libraries Projects.

+### Day 8: June 6, Thursday

+**Today's Progress**: Working on adding redux to private project **THoughts** After getting a better undestanding, I've decided to include redux in a private application i've been working on.
+Will be integrating redux throughtout the application.